-Click here to return to the front page Name of Setting Woodford Primary Scho ol Type of Setting (tick all that apply) Mainstream Early Years Maintained Academy Other (Please Specified) ☐ Resourced Provision ☑ Primary ☑ Free School Special Secondary Independent, Post-16 Post-18 Specific Age range 4-11 years Number of places September 2023 - Year 1 pupils x30, Reception pupils x 30 & Pre-School Pupils x20 FTE Which types of special educational need do you cater for?
-(IRR) children and young who are able to dem mainstream setting catering for people with a wide range of need nonstrate capacity for accessing t um with differentiation and sup ds he isive setting that offer rs a specialism/specialisms in The requirements for the SEN Information Report have been incorporated into this document, based on the latest draft version of the Special Educational Needs (Information) Regulations (correct as of May 2014).
+Name of Setting Woodford Primary Scho pol Type of Setting (tick all that apply) ✓ Mainstream☐ Early Years☐ Maintained ☐ Resourced Provision ☑ Primary ☐ Special ☐ Secondary □ Post-16 ☐ Post-18 ✓ Academy ☐ Other (Please Specif ☐ Free School ☐ Independent Specific Age range 4-11 years Number of places September 2025 - 149 children on role with 29 of these in our pre school setting Which types of special educational need do you cater for?
+(IRR) children and young who are able to den mainstream setting catering for people with a wide range of nee nonstrate capacity for accessing t lum with differentiation and sup ds :he isive setting that offers s a specialism/specialisms in The requirements for the SEN Information Report have been incorporated into this document, based on the latest draft version of the Special Educational Needs (Information) Regulations (correct as of May 2014).
 Questions providing information required as part of the Information Report Regulations are shown using the letters IRR (Information Report Regulations).